-ONE of the oldest English Elm trees in the world that was destined for the incinerator is being lovingly transformed into an amazing work of art.
+One of the oldest English Elm trees in the world that was destined for the incinerator after succumbing to disease is being lovingly transformed into an amazing work of art.

-The beautiful gilded tree sculpture will be unveiled in Preston Park, Brighton, this spring and reunited with its surviving "twin" elm.

-The pair, known locally as the Preston Twins, stood side-by-side at the city park for over 400 years after being planted in 1613 during the reign of King James 1.
+The beautiful, gilded tree sculpture will be unveiled in Preston Park, Brighton, this spring and reunited with its surviving 'twin' elm.
+The pair, known locally as the Preston Twins, stood side-by-side at the city park for over 400 years after being planted in 1613 during the reign of King James I.